Operation of Vehicles

 - During an emergency, in any manner or area that restricts or impedes use or movement of emergency equipment or vehicles.

 - In any manner or area not designated as an authorized parking space.

 - Building circle drives, except to drop-off/pick-up, unless authorized by SWIC Public Safety.

 Authorized parking areas are established on each campus.

-Dinner Auction: Special Dinner Auction permits are issued annual from the Foundation Office, with the approval of the Director of Public Safety.
+- Dinner Auction: Special Dinner Auction permits are issued annually with the approval of the Director of Public Safety.
 The permit must be displayed when parked in the designated parking spaces.

 Traffic Citations, Fines and Collections